String Type¶

 In this particular case, there’s little advantage over using sprintf etc. but in code generation it is much more convenient to see (pre-)constructed variable references in situ in the expected output.

-There are two options you can pass, between the #S
+There are two options you can pass, between the #S and opening

 brace: an alternative interpolation sigil and an alternative escape